stevhliu/transformers/docs/source/en/chat_templating.md

 The [continue_final_message](https://huggingface.co/docs/transformers/internal/tokenization_utils#transformers.PreTrainedTokenizerBase.apply_chat_template.continue_final_message) parameter controls whether the final message in the chat should be continued or not instead of starting a new one.
 It removes end of sequence tokens so that the model continues generation from the final message.

 This is useful for "prefilling" a model response.
 In the example below, the model generates text that continues the JSON string rather than starting a new message.
-It can be very useful for improving the accuracy of a models instruction following when you know how to start its replies.
+It can be very useful for improving the accuracy for instruction following when you know how to start its replies.

 ```py
 chat = [